drone1400/bzip2/README.md

 # bzip2.net
-A pure C# implementation of the bzip2 compressor
+A pure C# implementation of the bzip2 compressor with parallel compression and decompression support.

 Originally ported by Jaime Olivares: https://github.com/jaime-olivares/bzip2

 Based on the Java implementation by Matthew Francis: https://github.com/MateuszBartosiewicz/bzip2

-Modified for .NET6 and also added a multithreadded compressor.

 # Notes